fmarino-ipzs/eid-it-wallet-docs/docs/en/trust.rst

    * - **exp**
      - UNIX Timestamp with the expiry time of the JWT, coded as NumericDate as indicated at :rfc:`7519`.
    * - **jwks**
      - A JSON Web Key Set (JWKS) :rfc:`7517` that represents the public part of the signing keys of the Entity at issue.
 Each JWK in the JWK set MUST have a key ID (claim kid) and MAY have a `x5c` parameter, as defined in :rfc:`7517`.
-It contains the Federation Entity Keys required for the operations of trust evaluation.
+It contains the Federation Entity Keys required for the operations of Trust Evaluation.
    * - **metadata**
      - JSON Object.
 Each key of the JSON Object represents a metadata type identifier containing JSON Object representing the metadata, according to the metadata